-Learning Analytics - Can we rigorously measure student impact?
+Learning Analytics - Can we rigorously measure impact on students?

 When deciding to implement a learning analytics (LA) tool, institutions often seek out evidence that it will result in measurable benefits.
 As most LA interventions are likely to produce a positive effect, institutions look for tools that demonstrate the largest, most meaningful effects.